DUNE/computing-training-202112/_episodes/03-data-management.md

 ## Finding data

-If you know a given file and want to locate it, e.g.:
+If you know the full filename and want to locate it, e.g.:
 ~~~
 samweb locate-file np04_raw_run005758_0001_dl3.root
 ~~~